-Although the Weekend School has been in existence since the 1970s, the current format was adopted in 1993.
-The new facilities at the Islamic Center of Greater Cincinnati (ICGC) in West Chester provide a sufficient number of fully equipped classrooms, computer rooms, storage, and sports facilities.
 The space allows the program to flourish, so much that 10 new classrooms were added in 1999.
-Annual enrollment in the 13-level program (preschool to senior level) now exceeds 300 students.
+Annual enrollment in the 13-level program (preschool to senior level) now exceeds 400 students.

 - Merit Scholarships: By giving two merit scholarships in the amount of $500 each, the school recognizes high school graduates who have shown excellence in academics, leadership and community service.